winlover32/azure-pipelines-agent/docs/design/byos.md

 ## Customer scenarios

-The theme throughout these scenarios is that the customer wants hosted elasticity but customization beyond what Hosted offers.
+The theme throughout these scenarios is that the customer wants hosted elasticity but customization beyond what Microsoft-hosted offers.

 General themes are around:
 - VM specs (memory, CPU, disk) and network environment
 - Preinstalled software
-- Agent reuse
+- Agent lifecycle
+- Auto-scaling
-- On-premises customers have often asked us for access to the Hosted pools.
+- On-premises customers have often asked us for access to the Microsoft-hosted pools.
 In lieu of that (which complicates billing and technical design), this feature must be available to Azure DevOps Server customers.

 ### VM specs and environment

 1. Customer wants more memory, more processor, or more IO than our native images.
 2. [Customer](https://github.com/MicrosoftDocs/vsts-docs/issues/2985) wants an NCv2 VM with particular instruction sets for machine learning.
 (It's niche enough that we won't stand up dedicated hosted pools, but broad enough to be very interesting for our business.)
-3. Customer wants additional storage attached to the VM. *(Real scenario from a medium-sized customer)*
+3. Customer wants additional storage attached to the VM.
 4. Customer wants to deploy to a private App Service.
 It's in a private VNET with no inbound connectivity.
-Today, this customer is forced to keep private agents standing by.
+5. Customer wants to open corporate firewall to specific IP addresses so that Microsoft-hosted agents can communicate with their servers.
+The IP address range for Microsoft-hosted agents changes every week.
+6. Customer wants to restrict network connectivity of agent machines and allow them to reach only approved sites.

 ### Preinstalled software